asyrafflatiffi34/Data_science_projects/README.md

   * Machine Learning
     * [Iris Classification](https://github.com/asyrafflatiffi34/data_science_projects/blob/master/Iris_prediction/iris.md): Classification problem to identify the type of flower species.
 Four different features is used to accurately predict which type of species it is.
     * [Big Mart Prediction](https://github.com/asyrafflatiffi34/big_mart_precition/blob/master/r_code): Create a prediction model to predict sales for shop.
 This would help them to minimize wastage and also fulfill all the demands.
-    * [Loan Repayment](https://github.com/asyrafflatiffi34/data_science_projects/blob/master/loan_prediction.R): Create a model to identify whether a loan application is able to repay a loan.
+    * [Home Loan](https://github.com/asyrafflatiffi34/data_science_projects/blob/master/Home_loan/Loan.md): Create a predictive model for a company to idenfity a customer's loan eligibility so that they are able to process it at real time.

   * Exploratory Data Analysis
     * [Lung Capacity](https://github.com/asyrafflatiffi34/data_science_projects/blob/master/Lungcap/lungcap.md): Understading the relationship between lung capacity and five other variables(age,gender,smoke etc.)